Blinken OSA Archivum

 The grants administration is carried out by the the Archivum's Grants Administrators.
 The Call posted on the Blinken OSA Archivum and the IVF websites is updated each year in May.
 Applications are sent to the Archivum via e-mail, checked for formal critera (application letter, research proposal, CV and names of 2 referees, all in one merged pdf file), then receipt of arrival is sent back to the applicant via e-mail.

-The two-month scholarship grant is 3,000 euro without financial reporting responsibility.
+The two-month scholarship grant is 3,000 euros without financial reporting responsibility.
 Stipends for shorter research periods are pro-rated.

 Grants are paid in two installments: 75 per cent prior to or right at the beginning of the grant period, 25 per cent after the Grantee has given his/her final presentation at the CEU and has submitted his/her final report and this has been approved by all members of the Jury.
 The Grantee has a maximum of ten working days to submit his/her final report to the Archivum after the end of the research period.
 The Jury has five working days to approve or ask for improvements.
 After the final report has been approved, the last 25 per cent of the grant is paid out to the fellow and the report is posted on the Archivum's website.